Starfish

 Autumn Walk

-Starfish went on a walk to the park looking for signs of autumn.
+Starfish went on a walk looking for signs of autumn.
 We have learnt that in the autumn the weather gets cooler, and we start to need to wear a coat.
 It can be quite a windy time of year too.
 The leaves on the trees change colour and then fall to the ground.

 We learnt a poem about the leaves falling in autumn.